kaoutharElbakouri/ReactToDoList/README.md

 # React-To-do-list-
-Sample To-do app built with the React/ReactDOM framework.
+Sample To-do app built with the React framework.